4 Oct 2023

 5. Personalized air quality solutions: In a post-pandemic, systems that integrate air purification and monitor air quality are increasingly demanded.
 Investing in training on these newer technologies and prioritizing customer education will undoubtedly lead the market.

-John Keating Honeywell Refrigerants
+John Keating Honeywell Advanced Materials

 Honeywell has a more than 100-year history of developing new technologies to address emerging needs and evaluating megatrends in global markets.
 This includes anticipating the market demand to cut carbon emissions and greenhouse gases (GHGs) and increasing energy efficiency decades ago.
 As the market continues to evolve to meet legislative requirements and other changes, we too are evolving to ensure our customers have the solutions they will need readily available to them.
 U.S. federal, state, and EU regulators are in various stages of establishing and enforcing a 150 GWP limit for refrigerants in new systems.